Mersant/Story-Slammer/README.md

 - Generate comprehensive summaries using AI
 - Interactive Q&A session with AI about the analyzed data

+## Setup

+1. You can choose to create a `context.txt` file under the `prompts` directory if you so desire.
+This file is in the git ignore since its purpose is to hold relatively sensitive information to help story slammer give you better responses.
+For example, this file can be used to include the names of inviduals at the company so that Story Slammer will know who is working on a card and what team they belong to.
+Any information that Story Slammer could use to provide a better response can be put into this file.

 ## Usage

 1. Set up your environment variables: